pachyderm/pachyderm/doc/docs/master/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 invalidated by changing the cluster state, you must delete the transaction and start over, taking into account the new state of the cluster.
 From a command-line perspective, these commands work identically within a transaction as without.
-The only difference is that you do not apply your changes until you run `finish transaction`, and a message that Pachyderm logs to `stderr` to indicate that the command was placed in a transaction rather than run directly.
+The only differences are that you do not apply your changes until you run `finish transaction`, and Pachyderm logs a message to `stderr` to indicate that the command was placed in a transaction rather than run directly.

 ## Other Transaction Commands
-Other supporting commands for transactions include the following commands:
+Other supported commands for transactions include:

 | Command      | Description |
 | ------------ | ----------- |